 In Table 3, a comparison of the output of the household level modules of CEMSELTS against census distributions shows that the model, with a few exceptions, is able to replicate distributions quite well.
-The vehicle ownership distribution is replicated very well, except for a modest over-prediction of the proportion of households falling into the highest vehicle ownership category of four or more vehicles.
-The distribution of households by number of workers is predicted in a satisfactory manner, with a slight over-prediction of zero-worker households and a slight under-prediction of households with two or more workers.
+The vehicle ownership distribution is replicated very well, except for a modest overprediction of the proportion of households falling into the highest vehicle ownership category of four or more vehicles.
+The distribution of households by number of workers is predicted in a satisfactory manner, with a slight over-prediction of zero-worker households and a slight underprediction of households with two or more workers.
 The income distribution is also replicated well, although there is an under-prediction of the percent of households in the highest two income brackets and an over-prediction of the percent of households in the second income bracket.
 Home ownership and housing unit type distributions are matched very well; however, the housing unit type for renters shows considerable discrepancy.
 Additional work is warranted in the estimation and calibration of a renter housing unit type model.
 Whereas CEMSELTS predicts that renters are equally split between single units (attached and detached) and apartments, the census data suggests that nearly three quarters of renters are residing in apartments.
-In addition, work flow distributions generated by CEMSELTS were compared against Census 2000 journey-to-work data (table not provided in the interest of brevity).
-It was found that CEMSELTS accurately replicated county-to-county workflow patterns.
-Overall, it appears that CEMSELTS is able to simulate socio-economic and work flow characteristics for the synthetic population such that the resulting synthetic population is representative of the true population in the region.